 I love picking out gifts for birthday and holidays for other peoples’ kids.
 Lately, I’ve been gifting some of my favorite wooden toys for toddlers that my kids have loved to play with.

-This wooden toys for toddlers and preschoolers post may contain affiliate links.
+This wooden toys for toddlers and preschoolers post was written by family travel expert Marcie Cheung and may contain affiliate links.

 The reason I’m in love with wooden toys for toddlers and preschoolers is that they last and they are usually timeless.

 One of the things I consider when I purchase anything for my kids is whether or not we’ll be able to pass it along to another family when we’re done with it.

 I’d rather invest a little bit more in a product that I know can be used again and again and shared with friends and family.

 These lists below are toys that my kids have used (either at our home, friends’ houses, or indoor play spaces) and I endorse their quality and level of awesomeness!